JoergBitzer/AudioDevOrga/HowToAddConsoleTester.md

 ```

+This code will have a lot o errors or unknown variables, since JUCE is not known at this point.

-## Add a new CMakeLists.txt fpr your new test
+## Add a new CMakeLists.txt for your new test

 JUCE has a mechanism for console applications.
 You can find examples in the example directory for CMAKE.

-For our example , put a new CMakeLists.txt in your new subfolder (e.g /AudioDev/tester/myFirstTest)
+For our example , put a new CMakeLists.txt in your new subfolder (e.g /AudioDev/tester/gaintester)

 Here is an example for the AudioBufferTest